Skip to content

 • In v4, getImportsAndExports is more comprehensive to compensate for the absence of findReferences - more on that below

-Remember, unused class members are no longer reported in v4.
+Remember, unused class members are no longer reported by default in v4.

 The story of findReferences